 The reason that cookies are being forced into retirement is largely a privacy matter, according to a Director of Engineering at Google Chrome.
 Users are demanding more transparency and choice around how their data is mined and exploited.
 The ePrivacy directive, which has become known as the “cookie law”, also was put in place to monitor the assurance of confidentiality and consent in electronic communications.
 This introduced the constant pop-ups you see asking you to accept, decline, or modify cookies from this website.

 General Data Protection Regulation has also significantly influenced this move to cookie obsoletion.
 Inquiries have even been opened into whether the mechanism Google employs for building customer profiles in digital advertising is compliant with European privacy rules.

-But, a gray area will remain, just too gray of an area for marketers to bank on.
+But, a grey area will remain, just too grey of an area for marketers to bank on.
 Audiences are, as mentioned, requesting choice.
 Therefore, users can decide to “opt in” if they wish.
 However, audience sizes will reduce to an extent that the data is no longer scalable for any worthy media buying activity, likely amounting to low conversion rates.

 Cookieless advertising: what are you losing out on?

 In a cookieless world, targeted audience insights will be much less attainable.
 No longer will advertisers be able to easily tap into the proven interests and behaviors of those shoppers they want to know about.
 In a 2021 survey overseen by Boston Consulting Group, partnered with LinkedIn, concluded that 39% of marketers affirmed that data losses have already begun affecting their marketing performance and 56% expected this impact to grow.